Curriculum at Hampstead School

 Structuring the Curriculum

 When students are admitted into the school they are grouped into two mixed ability bands, and further into mixed ability tutor groups.
 They are taught in these tutor groups for many of their lessons, with some being setted depending on the information we receive from primary schools.
 Students who are identified with a comprehension reading age of below 10 years are withdrawn from mainstream geography, history and English and taught in small literacy classes.
 There is fluidity of movement back and forth from these groups where necessary.

 Years 8 and 9

 Years 10 and 11

-Students undertake the GCSE options process in the spring term of Year 9, where they are guided into a pathway appropriate for their needs.
+Students undertake the Year 9 options process in the spring term of Year 9.